achowatt/REST_API_ROCKET_ELEVATORS/README.md

 Response:

-**The status of the Elevator Id: 69 has been changed satisfactorily to: inactive** To review changes, refer to the fifth step.
+**The status of the Elevator Id: 69 has been changed to: inactive** To review changes, refer to the fifth step.

 7. Retrieving a list of **Elevators** that are not in operation at the time of the request: